live-book/atlanta-dupr/vue-root/docs/activity/README.md

 - The entrance is on Brookwood Valley Circle, not on Peachtree Street

 #### Details
-- Piedmont Fitness Center has three Pickleball courts setup in an in-door Basketbal gymnasium using portable nets.
+- Piedmont Fitness Center has three Pickleball courts setup in an in-door Basketball gymnasium using portable nets.
 - Piedmont Fitness Center offers Pickleball hours 6 days per week in the morning and afternoon.
 Typically, there are open plays 6 days per week in the afternoon.
 See [Gymnasium Schedule](https://www.piedmont.org/media/file/PAH-Gymnasium-Schedule.pdf)
 - There is a $10 facility fee for non-members.
 The membership fee is $57 per month.
 100% of the facility fee goes to Piedmont Fitness Center.